 - New or worsening swelling or pain after eye surgery

-Things NOT to do while waiting for professional medical assistance:
+Things NOT to do While Waiting for Medical Assistance +

 - DO NOT press on an injured eye or allow the victim to rub the eye(s).

 - DO NOT attempt to remove a foreign body that is resting on the cornea (the clear surface of the eye through which we see) or that appears to be embedded in any part of the eye.

 - DO NOT use dry cotton (including cotton swabs) or sharp instruments (such as tweezers) on the eye.

 - DO NOT attempt to remove an embedded object.

 - DO call our optometry practice in York at 416-249-2020 for further instructions!
 We are here for you!